Electrode-iOS/ELControls/README.md

-# Concorde
+# ELControls
-THGControls, a collection of views and view controllers
+ELControls, a collection of views and view controllers